Torn Between iPhones? There’s a Name For That

 The feeling is all too common.
-You’re out shopping for a brand new cell phone, and you just don’t know which one to purchase and carry home.
+You’re out shopping for a brand-new cell phone, and you just don’t know which one to purchase and carry home.
 If you’re an iPhone or Apple fan, you’ve probably been getting that itch to get a new phone and you’re facing the feeling of confusion about which phone to get.
-Apple has recently released new models of the popular phone: the 8, 8 Plus, and the X. Apple’s new iPhone X is loaded with features like the edge-to-edge screen and display and the improved cameras.
+Apple has recently released new models of the popular phone: the 8, 8 Plus, and the X. Apple’s new iPhone X is loaded with features like an edge-to-edge screen and display and improved cameras.
 It is literally the nicest and fanciest iPhone that Apple has ever released, and there are so many people who want it right away.

 Well, the X doesn’t just have a spectacular camera.
 It also has an OLED display screen, and it has emojis that you can control by using your face.
 Um, hello?
 How cool is that?
 The X would be worth those extra hundreds.
 Those emojis are just too exciting and cool.

 Believe it or not, psychologists have a specific name for these kinds of tough decisions, the considering, and the entire decision-making process.